edgeryders/dynalist_companion/README.md

 2. Fill in your Dynalist API secret token into `conf.json`.

-    (You should use the API secret token of a Dynalist account that has access to all relevant documents but none beyond.
-Means, set up a Dynalist account for your team and don't just use your personal one, because that would give this software, and everyone with access to the server you install it on, access to all your other Dynalist documents as well, including personal ones.)
+    (You should use the API secret token of a Dynalist account that has read-only access to the Dynalist file you want to use with ths software, and none beyond that.
+Means, set up a Dynalist account for your team.
+Don't just use your personal one, because that would give this software, and everyone with access to the server you install it on, access to all your other Dynalist documents as well, including personal ones.
+Also don't give the account used by this software write access to your documents in the Dynalist "Manage Sharing …" settings.
+It is not necessary and would only create the danger that software bugs could delete that file's content.)

 3. Fill in the file ID of the Dynalist file to process for notifictaions into `conf.json`.